-Certain compensation paid to a non-TIP resident alien by a foreign employer is not included in gross income.
+Certain compensation paid to a nonresident alien by a foreign employer is not included in gross income.
 For more information, see Services Performed for Foreign Employer in chapter 3.

 Other Trade or Business Activities

 Other examples of being engaged in a trade or business in the United States follow.